35th Annual Spring Concert

 The Spring Concert Committee meets weekly at 12:00 noon – 1:00 p.m. on Thursdays throughout winter and spring terms.
 If you have any questions or ideas, please contact Sam White (whites).

 The 35th annual Spring Concert will be held on Saturday, May 21, 2016.

-- OneCard is required for admission and to access meal plans for dinner (if on a meal plan).
+- A current OneCard is required for admission and to access your meal plan for dinner (if on a meal plan).
 As in past years, the DINING HALLS ARE CLOSED SATURDAY NIGHT, WITH DINNER BEING SERVED AT SPRING CONCERT.
 Note: Bon Appetit meal served at Spring Concert is not free for those not on meal plans.

 - The Sayles-Hill Cafe will be open until 1:00 a.m.

-- There will be lots of food available along with filtered water to fill water bottles.
+- There will be lots of food available and filtered water to fill water bottles.
 All water bottles must be empty prior to entry.

 - No pets allowed within fenced area.

 - No private tents or other enclosed structures.

 - One guest is allowed per Carleton student.